December 11

 1946 – The United Nations International Children’s Emergency Fund (UNICEF) was established by the U.N.
 General Assembly.
 The fund provided relief to children in countries devastated by war.

 1957 – Jerry Lee Lewis secretly married his 13-year-old third cousin Myra Gale Brown.
-The marriage caused Lewis to be blacklisted from many radio stations and he was dropped from Dick Clark’s shows.
+The marriage caused Lewis to be banned from many radio stations and he was dropped from Dick Clark’s shows.

 1972 – Apollo 17 became the sixth and last Apollo mission to land on the Moon.